3632741/AR-Registration-Framework/OST Experimental Setup/README.md

     - X: Increases the adjustment step (each keypress results in a bigger translation/rotation).
     - Z: Decreases the adjustment step (each keypress results in a smaller translation/rotation).
     - Space: Saves the current parameters and continues to the experiment.
 - GameObject 'RotationInterface'.
 Tagged with 'RotationInterface'.
-This is the prefab of the rotation gizmo used during the alignment phase.
+This is the prefab of the rotation gizmo used during the final alignment phase.
 The experimenter, before the experiment, needs to adjust the hologram of the checkerboard until it overlaps with the real one, which is tracked by a Vive Tracker.
 When the scene starts, the scene will be in Translation-Editing mode.
 The keybinds of the Rotation-Editing mode are the following ones:
     - U: Switch to Translation mode.
     - W: Increases the virtual checkerboard rotation over the X axis.